 He reminds me that they say you can’t find three wise men in the Vrystaat.
-But he does turn out to be wise – after some persuasion – as he partially relents: “OK, ve bess I can do for yous is I’ll slow down when I pass Rivierdraaistasie“.
+But he does turn out to be wise after some Venning-Leslie persuasion, as he partially relents: “OK, ve bess I can do for yous is I’ll slow down when I pass Rivierdraaistasie“.

 We hop on and soon the train pulls off.
 John the agile Venning has a case of beer under his one arm and a wicked grin under his one moustache.
 We make our way to Trudi’s cabin.
 “What on earth are you guys doing here?”
 We repeat a very hasty goodbye because already the train is FLYING!
 I myself am now rather nervous and if it wasn’t for the medicinal value of beer I might have said something sensible.
 We each take position at a door and watch as the poles whizz past us in a blur.
-Past the crossing to Swiss Valley where Nick will park the getaway car, and it feels like we’re accelerating!
+Past the crossing to Swiss Valley where Nick (whose leg was in plaster so he was chosen to drive the getaway car – just like in any good gangster movie) was going to meet us.
+The railway crossing whizzes past and it feels like we’re accelerating!

 Suddenly a decrease in speed and, peering forward, some lights in the dark.
 Get ready to jump.
 Arse over kettle each one of us hits the ground and tumbles.
 I almost stayed on my feet but then had to duck for the big sign RIVIERDRAAISTASIE one word.
 But one man didn’t fall: He who held the case of beers kept it together!
 We ran back up the track into the dark as a man came stumbling out of the stasie kantoor, lantern held aloft (just like in any good Orient Express movie).

 When we gathered, a sober head prevailed.
-(Had Nick Leslie joined us?
-How could he have?
-He was on crutches and was driving the getaway car – just like in any good gangster movie).
 “Boys, we can’t go!
 We can’t ‘drop’ the train driver.
 The stasiemeester will have to put in a report and our man will get into trouble.
-We have to talk to the stasiemeester”.
+We have to go and talk to the stasiemeester”.

-So a delegation is sent and some of us sit in the veld awaiting their return.
+So a delegation is sent back to the stasie and some of us sit in the veld awaiting their return.
 And we wait and await.

 Eventually – just when we think maybe they’ve gone to jail – they return, much merrier and cleverer than when they left.
 Apparently as they started to say Naand Meneer the oke said: “That’s the BEST thing that’s happened to me in all my years at Rivierdraai Stasie!” and insisted they sit and join him for a dop, pulling a bottle of brandy from his desk drawer (just like in any good cowboy movie).